simeonqs/Using_relative_brain_size_as_predictor_variable-_serious_pitfalls_and_solutions/README.md

 - supplemental figures/predictor 1000.pdf: pdf of the results for relative brain size as predictor variable with a sample size of 1000
 - supplemental figures/predictor 20.pdf: pdf of the results for relative brain size as predictor variable with a sample size of 20
 - supplemental figures/predictor informative.pdf: pdf of the results for relative brain size as predictor variable with informative priors
+- supplemental figures/predictor strong brain.pdf: pdf of the results with a strong brain size effect supplemental figures/predictor strong body.pdf: pdf of the results with a strong body size effect
 - supplemental figures/predictor vague.pdf: pdf of the results for relative brain size as predictor variable with vague priors
 - supplemental figures/response 1000.pdf: pdf of the results for relative brain size as response variable with a sample size of 1000
 - supplemental figures/response 20.pdf: pdf of the results for relative brain size as response variable with a sample size of 20